Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

 After normalization (e.g. by dividing by the sum of components), this vector is taken as the optimal solution of the pairwise comparison problem.

-As another approximation technique, a method of minimizing the Chebyshev distance in logarithmic scale (a log-Chebyshev approximation method) in proposed in \cite{Krivulin2015Rating,Krivulin2016Using}.
-The method is to find positive vectors $\bm{x}$ that solve the problem
+As another approximation technique, a method of minimizing the Chebyshev distance in logarithmic scale (a log-Chebyshev approximation method) is proposed in \cite{Krivulin2015Rating,Krivulin2016Using,Krivulin2019Tropical}.
+The method aims to find positive vectors $\bm{x}$ that solve the problem

 We observe that the methods of principal eigenvector and geometric mean lead to unique solutions and offer efficient computational procedures of calculating the result.
 At the same time, the solution provided by log-Chebyshev approximation can be nonunique and thus require further analysis.

-In the next subsection, the log-Chebyshev approximation solution to the pairwise comparison problem with additional constraints on absolute ratings is discussed in more detail.
+Considering an approximate character of the pairwise comparison model which usually leads to inconsistent results of pairwise comparisons, multiple solutions of the problem look quite reasonable and even allow to select a solution satisfying additional constraints.